Prudential Capital's Mark Hoffmeister, Matt Harvey, Steve Szejner and Julie Langdon describe how mezzanine financing can

 Steve Szejner is a Senior Vice President for Prudential Capital Partners, located in Chicago.
 Steve joined Prudential Private Capital’s Chicago Corporate Finance office in 1999, where he was on a team responsible for private placement investments throughout the Midwest region of the U.S. Since 2003, Steve has been on the mezzanine team, responsible for originating and underwriting mezzanine and structured equity investments throughout the U.S., managing the portfolio, supporting the firm’s fundraising efforts, and managing the Chicago-based fund team that supports the mezzanine investment efforts of Prudential Private Capital’s U.S. Regional Office Network.

 Steve received a BS from Boston College and an MBA from Northwestern University’s Kellogg School of Management.

-Julie Langdon is a Vice President in Corporate Finance for Prudential Private Capital, located in Chicago.
-She is part of a team responsible for marketing, originating and managing private placement and mezzanine investments in Bermuda, Delaware, Maryland, Pennsylvania, Northern Virginia, Washington D.C., and West Virginia.
+Julie Langdon is a Vice President in Corporate Finance for Prudential Private Capital, located in New York.
+She leads a team responsible for marketing, originating and managing private placement and mezzanine investments in Bermuda, Delaware, Maryland, Pennsylvania, Northern Virginia, Washington D.C., and West Virginia.
 She joined Prudential in 2013.

 Julie received a BS from the University of Virginia and an MBA from the University of Virginia Darden School of Business where she was a recipient of the Michael Shermet Award and the Faculty Award for Academic Excellence.